awslabs/keys_values/keys_values/scripts/convert_lora_to_litgpt/hf_lora_to_litgpt_workflow.md

 Here, <data> denotes the dataset.

+## Step 7 Symlinks to Tokenizer Files

+The merged checkpoints typically do not contain the tokenizer files.
+This would be redundant, since these files are always the same.
+Make sure to create a symlink so that `./checkpoints/Qwen/Qwen3-4B-Instruct-2507/` contains `tokenizer.json`, `tokenizer_config.json`.
+Then:

+for d in nq_64k pop_qa_64k trivia_qa_64k hotpot_qa_64k
+do
+  cd ${CHECKPOINT_DIR}/$d/merged
+  ln -s ../../../checkpoints/Qwen/Qwen3-4B-Instruct-2507/tokenizer.json tokenizer.json
+  ln -s ../../../checkpoints/Qwen/Qwen3-4B-Instruct-2507/tokenizer_config.json tokenizer_config.json
+  cd ../../../
+done

 ## Common Issues

 If the merged model gives poor answers, the most likely reason is that the adapter was merged into the wrong base model.
 Use the exact base model used during LoRA training.